 Jerusalem artichokes or sunchokes are a tasty, starchy tuber similar in flavor and texture to potatoes.
 They taste sweeter than potatoes though.
 The great thing about them is you can harvest them in winter when there is not much else to harvest.

 The plants are pretty, they smell nice, and they produce like no one’s business.
 In fact, they can be very invasive.
 Have you ever heard of them?
 I hadn’t until I was researching what kind of perennial plants we could plant in our preschool garden.

-Growing Jerusalem artichokes in containers
+Growing Jerusalem artichoke in containers

 Posts may contain affiliate links, which allow us to earn a commission at no extra cost to you.
-This helps keep costs down so that we can continue providing high quality content to you for free.
-We appreciate your purchase through the links!

 Order some tubers and get a large container filled with soil.
 You don’t want to plant these babies in the ground or they will take over the whole area you plant them in.
 They are planted in spring.
 Plant them like you would plant potatoes, about 5 inches deep and about 12-18 inches apart.
 Click the small image above for buying choices if you want to get some tubers to start your own plants.

 The tubers will grow all summer.
 They grow a tall flower similar to a cluster of small sunflowers.
 They smell nice and fragrant and look lovely in the garden.
 Harvest them after the first frost.
 A friend tells me if you harvest before a frost, the sunchokes will make you gassy.
 Nobody wants Jerusalem artichoke gas!